opensesamemedia/syncstage-docs/docs/web/desktop-agent.md

 #### Added

 * Support for all the main browsers
-* Opening from the link
+* Opening Desktop Agent from the browser

-???+ warning
+???+ note

     SyncStage Desktop Agent v0.3.0 for MacOS is incompatible Web SDK versions older than v0.3.0.